 "Oh… Well, in that case, the only comparisons I have are the spells I already learned," Sophie said regretfully.

 Harry looked resigned, as if he had known better than to expect an easy answer.
 "Could you still take a look at it?

 "No harm in trying," Sophie agreed.

 "It's upstairs in my handbag, Harry, you know where that is?"
 Hermione said.

-Harry went to retrieve his gift, and upon his return Sophie dashed any remaining hopes the minute she held it in her hands.
-"No, sorry…" she said.
+Harry went to retrieve his gift, and upon his return Sophie dashed any remaining hopes.
+"No, sorry," she said.
 "This is very complicated."

 "I would expect so.
 It was made by the Headmaster, after all," Hermione said.

 "So are you going to break it?"
 Ron asked Scott.

 "I don't know.
 Sophie's already holding it, let her do it," Scott said.